 The education industry in India was valued to be worth $117 Bn and is projected to reach $313 Bn by FY30.[87]

-A rapid advancement in technology has had a profound impact on all areas of life, especially .
+A rapid advancement in technology has had a profound impact on all areas of life, especially the field of education.
 This shift has led to the rise of educational technology, a cross disciplinary field that incorporates technological tools into the learning process.
 [1] As a result, teaching methods, learning environments, and instructional approaches have undergone significant changes.
 The integration of technology in education was further accelerated by the COVID-19 pandemic .[2,3]

 Background on Augmented Reality (AR)